LianjGroup/MA-DAPT/README.md

 - Fix names
 - Fix button positions
 - Add icon
+- See if they are better options for gui or a better way to organize them

 ### Testing
 - Calculation tab maynot give proper results.
 More testing needed to find all issues